 Syfy’s Ghost Mine debuted this Wednesday, introducing the world to an 80-year-old mine with a tragic history and a haunting reputation.
 The show is set in a rural Oregon, but tales of ghostly miners certainly aren’t limited to the United States.
-Nearly every nation has a unique ghostly legend, and in Ukraine there’s talk of shubin, a spirit said to dwell within the mines of Donbas.
+Nearly every nation has a unique paranormal legend, and in Ukraine there’s talk of shubin, a spirit said to dwell deep within the mines of Donbas.

 Legends about shubin’s motives vary, but most portray the spirit in one of two ways: a dead miner who offers help and warns others of danger or a former mining master who murdered workers and hopes to claim more victims.